benjaminmateev/benmateev.com/content/_index.md

 Hi, I am **Benjamin Mateev**,

-I am real Berliner.
+I am Berliner.
 Born in Sofia, Bulgaria, I grew up in on east side of Berlin.
-I love technology and I have been building digital solutions for almost 20 years now.
+I love technology, I love to learn to new things and I have combined the two by working as an engineer and product manager for almost 20 years now.

 Over the last decade, I studied Computer Science with some economics, philosphy and psyhocology.
 I have worked in various startups, founded an agency and was most recently a lead engineer at [Wunderlist](http://www.wunderlist.coms), a Berlin-born, design-lead to-do list application, that was sold to [Microsoft](http://www.microsoft.com) in 2015.
 Now I am a Product Mananger for digital memory and task management experiences across the Office and Windows ecosystems.
 Througout my career I have seen companies succeed and fail, I have managed teams, small and big, worked as a freelancer, as an employee in startups and corporates, across different time zones and continents and with many different cultures.